simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 aregister, areg\

-Show transactions affecting a particular account, and the account's running balance.
+Show the transactions and running historical balance in an account, with each line item representing one transaction.

 _FLAGS

-`aregister` shows the transactions affecting a particular account (and its subaccounts), from the point of view of that account.
+`aregister` shows the transactions affecting a particular account and its subaccounts, with each line item representing a whole transaction - as in bank statements, hledger-ui, hledger-web and other accounting apps.
-Each line shows:

-- the transaction's (or posting's, see below) date
-- the names of the other account(s) involved
-- the net change to this account's balance
-- the account's historical running balance (including balance from transactions before the report start date).
+Note this is unlike the [`register`](#register) command, which shows individual postings and does not always show a single account or a historical balance.

+A reminder, "historical" balances include any balance from transactions before the report start date, so (if opening balances are recorded correctly) `aregister` will show the real-world balances of an account, as you would see in a bank statement.

+As a quick rule of thumb,
-With `aregister`, each line represents a whole transaction - as in hledger-ui, hledger-web, and your bank statement.
-By contrast, the [`register`](#register) command shows individual postings, across all accounts.
-You might prefer `aregister` for reconciling with real-world asset/liability accounts, and `register` for reviewing detailed revenues/expenses.
+use `aregister` for reconciling real-world asset/liability accounts and `register` for reviewing detailed revenues/expenses.

-An account must be specified as the first argument, which should be the full account name or an account pattern (regular expression). aregister will show transactions in this account (the first one matched) and any of its subaccounts. (`aregister` ignores any depth limit, so its final total will always match a balance report with similar arguments.)
+An account must be specified as the first argument.
+This can be a full account name or an account pattern (regular expression).

 Any additional arguments form a query which will filter the transactions shown.

+Each `aregister` line item shows:

+- the transaction's date (or the relevant posting's date if different, see below)
+- the names of all the other account(s) involved in this transaction (probably abbreviated)
+- the total change to this account's balance from this transaction
+- the account's historical running balance after this transaction.

 Transactions making a net change of zero are not shown by default;
 add the `-E/--empty` flag to show them.

+`aregister` ignores a depth limit, so its final total will always match a balance report with similar arguments.

 This command also supports the
 [output destination](hledger.html#output-destination) and